monte-carlo-data/terraform-aws-otel-collector/examples/athena/README.md

 1. **Data Collection**: The OpenTelemetry Collector receives telemetry data and writes it to S3 under `mcd/otel-collector/traces/`

-2. **Event Notification**: When new objects are created in S3, an event notification is published to the SNS topic
+2. **Event Notification**: When new objects are created in S3:
+   - If using module-created SNS topic: S3 automatically publishes to the SNS topic (configured by the module)
+   - If using existing SNS topic: S3 publishes to your configured SNS topic

 3. **Queue Processing**: The SNS topic forwards the notification to the SQS queue